berrak/ESP8266-USBHost-Max3421-Shield/README.md

 ## Specification for the `ESP8266 USB Host Shield v1.0`

 * Operating voltage: 3.3V - (via ESP8266)
-* The shield size is 26.5 x 31.5 mm (1.04" x 1.24") and fabricated as a four-layer board for superior signal integrity.
+* The shield size is 26.5 x 31.5 mm (1.04" x 1.24") and fabricated as a `four-layer board for superior signal integrity`.
 * Board thickness: 1.6 mm (63 mils).
 * Formfactor and pinout: Wemos/Lolin ESP8266 D1-mini.
 * Weight: 6 gram (0.21 ounce).